ollie5463/pidwin-fs-take-home-project/readme.md

 - Use docker to setup a mongoDB and seed data
 - Add a contract for the backend
-- Add postman config to hit the backend
+- Add postman config to hit the backend (do i need to extend for all endpoints?)
 - Do hot reload like nodemon for the backend
 - Talk about postman config on readme
 - Check for errors
 - Write backend tests
 - Make secret from a .env file
 - Linting could be nice
+- Add necessary actions to update the navbar tokens on the front end